 So here’s the big question: is my boy technically “addicted” to Minecraft?
 Let’s look at the risk factors, as enumerated by Medical News Today.

-1. Person takes the substance and cannot stop.
-Things have gotten so bad that our only effective punishment is withdrawal of Minecraft.
-Such threats result in everything that occurs with addiction: “moodiness, bad temper, poor focus, a feeling of being depressed and empty, frustration, anger, bitterness and resentment.”
+1. A person takes the substance and cannot stop.
+Things have gotten so bad that our only effective punishment is a withdrawal of Minecraft.
+Such threats result in everything that occurs with addiction: “moodiness, bad temper, poor focus, a feeling of being depressed and empty, frustration, anger, bitterness, and resentment.”

 2. Symptoms of insomnia accompany withdrawal.
 On weekends, Gus wakes up before sunrise to play Minecraft or watch Minecraft videos.

 3. Addiction continues despite health problem.
 Gus’s thumb is blistered and sore as a result of playing.
 Nevertheless, he chooses to suffer.

 4. Social and/or recreational sacrifices accompany addiction.
 The other night Gus stated he would much rather stay home by himself playing Minecraft than see his sister perform at their school—though this should come as no surprise to anyone.

 5. User diligently maintains a good supply.
 Gus is hyper-vigilant about plugging the iPad in at night to ensure it will be fully charged come morning.

 6. A user takes risks to acquire substance.
 The boy frequently steals the iPad, without asking, to sneak in a game of Minecraft.